jyanglab/jyanglab.github.io/people.md

 ## Lab Alumni

+- **Xuerong Yang**: a visiting scholar from Shandong Ag University.
+- **Jun Jia Ng**: a undergraduate student majoring in Bio-system engineering at UNL.
 - **Maribeth Milner**: a GIS specialist in the Department.
 - **Madelyn Calvert**: undergraduate student majored in Biochemistry & Psychology at UNL.
 - **Briana Kouma**: undergraduate student at UNL.